image-size/image-size/Readme.md

 NOTE: The asynchronous version doesn't work if the input is a Buffer.
 Use synchronous version instead.

-Also, the asynchronous functions have a default concurreny limit of **100** To change this limit, you can call the `setConcurrency` function like this:
+Also, the asynchronous functions have a default concurrency limit of **100** To change this limit, you can call the `setConcurrency` function like this:

 ```javascript